carolynvs/loud-noises/website/content/_index.md

 enough that it is almost easier to just log off or set your phone on do not disturb.

-### Slack Overload manages status across all of your teams with a single command
+<h2 align="center">Manage your status across all of your teams with a single command</h2>